Donovan Sinclair

 Donovan Lloyd Sinclair (born 13 August 1985) is a Jamaican cricketer who has played for the Jamaica national team in West Indian domestic cricket.
 He is a right-arm leg-spin bowler.

 Sinclair made his senior debut for Jamaica in May 2006, playing a 50-over match against the touring Indians.
 He failed to take a wicket, finishing with 0/29 from six overs.
 Sinclair's List A debut for Jamaica came in October 2007, against the Leeward Islands in the 2007–08 KFC Cup.
 He took 1/12 on debut and 2/20 in the next match against Barbados, but was not retained in the team for the finals.
 Sinclair made his first-class debut in May 2008, playing for a Jamaica Select XI against the touring Australians.
 He took 3/14 from 6.3 overs in Australia's first innings, dismissing Brad Haddin, Mitchell Johnson, and Stuart MacGill.
-He was subsequently retained in Jamaica's squad for the 2008–09 WICB Cup, but played only a single match, against Barbados.
+He was retained in Jamaica's squad for the 2008–09 WICB Cup, but played only a single match, against Barbados.